Bmerc1/Casestudy/README.md

 * What specific financial problem is the company or project trying to solve?
 ​

- The company provides a non exclusive service that is accessible for all.The Firm's choices are guided by a single value- the democratization if financial services so that an citizen can have an account and have access to a line of credit it they need it, and that SMB's can get access to the capital they need to first stay open, and expand.
+ The company provides a non exclusive service that is accessible for all.

+ The Firm's choices are guided by a single value- the democratization of its financial services so that an citizen can have an account and have access to a line of credit it they need it, and that SMB's can get access to the capital they need to first stay open, and expand.

- To reiterates its for 'all service', the company introduced PayPal Credit in 2016 specifically targeting young millennial shoppers.
-The consumer through certain platforms is now offered  'PayPal Credit' button that says " Enjoy Easy Payments."
+ Reiterating an inclusive servive, the company introduced PayPal Credit in 2016.
+The consumer through certain platforms is now offered  'PayPal Credit' for consumers to purchase larger value items however, spend payment over a payment plan.
 The consumer can now purchase the product and stretch the payments over nine months instead of purchasing in one lump sum.

  Making the company hyper competitive PayPal offer complete transparent pricing, 2.9% + $0.30 or less for merchants all while offering discounted rates when you sell a lot, or when you use the PayPal card reader.